 - Space to host the club

 - Computers and internet for each club member in sixth-12th grade clubs.
 Sorry, tablets and phones are not allowed!
 Computers are optional for third-fifth grade clubs.
-Girls Who Code will provide a subset of complimentary books.
+Girls Who Code will provide complementary books.

 - An adult who will be responsible for facilitating the club through the Girls Who Code curriculum for one-two hours each week and communicating with Girls Who Code.
 No technical experience necessary -- just a passion for the movement!